 Fit and Fabulous as You Mature

-Being healthy and active can help you stay fit and feel fabulous over the years.
-If you are overweight and inactive, you are more likely to get:
+Being physically active and eating well may help you to stay fit and feel fabulous over the years.
+If you are overweight or inactive, you may have a higher risk for these health problems:

 - Set an example for your family.

 Your family and friends can be great sources of support as you adopt a healthier lifestyle.
 Ask them to join you in healthy eating and physical activity.
 Being healthy is important for them, too!
 By making healthy choices together, you may find it is easier to move more and eat better!

 How can I add more movement to my daily routine?